PrincetonUniversity/lucid/readme.md

 1. Set up the VM: ``./vm_setup.sh`` This will download a pre-built vagrant box, [lucid_vm.box](princeton.edu) and set it up as the default vagrant box in this directory.
 If the VM is not accessible, see ``./vagrant/readme.md`` to rebuild ``lucid_vm.box``.

 2. Run the compiler and analysis: ``./vm_reproduce.sh`` This sshes into the VM set up in step 1, then runs ``sigcomm_apps/reproduce.sh`` to compile 10 benchmark applications from Lucid to P4.
 It will take about 1.5 hours to run and prints a bunch of output from the Lucid compiler.
 For more information about what ``reproduce.sh`` is doing, see ``sigcomm_apps/readme.md``.
-At the end of compilation, it should print out the following statistics about application lines of code.
+After compilation, an analysis script will report the following statistics about the applications.
 ```
 ----- stats for chain_replication.dpt -----
 lucid program:              ./chain_replication.dpt